 To help you with course planning, the PWR faculty suggest you work through a Personalized Learning Plan with your advisor.
 This editable document helps you connect your course planning to your personal short-term and long-term goals.

-You should bring these documents to every advising appointment as well as a document and contextual reflection of a text you created in a PWR course that you might include in your senior portfolio.
+During every advising appointment, bring your Learning Plan and a contextual reflection of a text you created in a PWR course that you might include in your senior portfolio.